-Here’s why the maternal-child nurses of AWHONN collect diapers, wipes and other essentials for at-risk families in their care and in their communities.
+Here’s why the maternal-child nurses of AWHONN collect diapers, wipes and other essentials for at-risk families in their care and in their communities with support from partner, Huggies(r) Brand.

 At 8 years old my life was forever changed.
 My family quickly became a “single mother of 5, low-income household.”
 I watched my mom struggle to meet our basic needs including those of my twin siblings who were less than a year old.
 My older sister and I quickly grew into adults to help our mom.
 I vividly remember receiving an EBT card, trying to figure out what we could and could not purchase with it, and feeling a little embarrassed the first time we used it.